steveive8/Linear-Algebra/Lec 1 - The Geometry of Linear Equations.md

 ![](./imgs/lec1/15.png)

-We can find solution easily since we set this also specially same as adding column 1 and column 2 without column3.
+We can find solution easily since we set this also specially that the solution is just adding column 1 and column 2 without column3.

 > x = 1, y = 1, z = 0

 In the **row picture**, we have three ***different new*** planes, meeting new at this point.

-In the **column picture**, ***I have the ***same*** three columns, but now I'm just combining them to produce b and turned out col1 + col2 = b.
+In the **column picture**, I have the ***same*** three columns, so now I'm just combining them to produce b and turned out col1 + col2 = b.

 Now, there can be a question.